FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 ### Per-request billing

 IaaS services are typically priced based on an allocated amount of resources determined at the start of the virtual machines.
 Some PaaS services also use this billing model.
 (Typically Databases as a Service.)
-Other PaaS services often opt for a per-request or a data volume based billing approach.
+Other PaaS services often opt for a per-request or a data volume-based billing approach.

 ### Cost planning with the cloud